 Have you ever wondered about sustainable travel and how you can help make small positive changes to help our environment?

 This year I decided to make the conscious effort to change little things about the way I travel to make it eco-friendlier and more sustainable.
 And by the sounds of things, lots of you have been making the effort too!
-From reducing your carbon footprint to purchasing more sustainable travel gear there were lots of great ideas on the group about how to make better choices.
-I’ve summarised them for you below, and if you have more ideas, comment on this post or on the post in the group!
+Whether you’ve been making sustainable swaps, buying eco-friendly gifts for travellers, reducing your carbon footprint or offsetting your carbon emissions, taking part in a beach clean… every move you make towards sustainable travel helps protect our environment so we can continue to enjoy its beauty.

 Before you leave…